Mauve Stinger Jellyfish (Pelagia noctiluca) Envenomation

 [17] Lakkis N. Jellyfish Stings: A Practical Approach.
 Wilderness Environmental Medicine Volume 26, ISSUE 3, P422-429.
 September 01, 2015.
 Retrieved from: https://www.wemjournal.org/article/S1080-6032(15)00008-3/fulltext

-[18] Boulware D. A Randomized, Controlled Field Trial for the Prevention of Jellyfish Stings With a Topical Sting Inhibitor.
+[19] Boulware D. A Randomized, Controlled Field Trial for the Prevention of Jellyfish Stings with a Topical Sting Inhibitor.
 Journal of Travel Medicine, Volume 13, Issue 3, 1 Pages 166–171.
 May 2006.
 Retrieved from: https://academic.oup.com/jtm/article/13/3/166/1816684

 [19] Boer Kimball A. Efficacy of a Jellyfish Sting Inhibitor in Preventing Jellyfish Stings in Normal Volunteers.
 Wilderness & Environmental Medicine, Volume 15, Issue 2, Pages 102-108.
 June 2004.
 Retrieved from: https://www.sciencedirect.com/science/article/abs/pii/S1080603204704548